Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 surgical procedure may be necessary to slow the onset of the eye condition.

 Other lifestyle changes to promote eye health include:

 Narrow-angle glaucoma is a serious condition.
 If left untreated, it can cause permanent blindness.

-Laser peripheral iridotomy is a first-line treatment to bring about successful and long-lasting results for narrow-angle glaucoma.
-It is important to maintain check-ups, though, as a chronic form of glaucoma may still arise.
+In some cases, treatment can create successful and long-lasting results.
+It is important to maintain check-ups, as a chronic form of glaucoma may still arise.

 Yes.
 If you do not receive proper care, especially after an acute attack, your risk of blindness increases.

 Stress may affect intraocular pressure and influence the severity of the eye condition.
 However, more research is needed.

 You should integrate mindfulness and relaxation techniques to lower stress levels.

 All Vision Center content is medically reviewed and fact-checked by a licensed optometrist to ensure the information is factual and meets industry standards.